A2uma0/A2uma0/README.md

 - 💬 Ask me about: nothing.
 - 📫 How to reach me: why would you want to do that?
 But anyways it's down below 👀.
 - ⚡ Fun fact: [React](https://github.com/reactdev1337) is cool.
-- ⚡ Fun fact²: I use Arch btw (I really don't, I only use ubuntu).
+- ⚡ Fun fact²: I use Arch btw (I really don't).

 <p align="center">
     <a href="mailto:A2#6909"><img src="https://img.icons8.com/nolan/64/discord-logo.png" alt="discord"/></a>